julien6/MOISE-MARL/README.md

 <h2 name="install" id="install">Installation 🧗 </h2>

 **Environments** - Before installing, ensure you have the correct [JAX installation](https://github.com/google/jax#installation) for your hardware accelerator.
 We have tested up to JAX version 0.4.25.
-The JaxMARL environments can be installed directly from PyPi:
+The MOISE+MARLenvironments can be installed directly from PyPi:

 ```
 pip install jaxmarl